If you’ve never tried cryotherapy before, it’s natural to want to know exactly what happens before, during and after the session.

 - You’re talked through the session and suitability is checked before you start

-- Sessions are short and guided by surface skin temperature rather than fixed time
+- Whole body sessions are short and guided by surface skin temperature rather than fixed time alone

 - Protective gear is provided, fitted, and checked before the session begins